Fans Offer Support To Beth Chapman After Her 50/50 Survival Diagnosis, Express Excitement For New Show

 A post shared by Beth Chapman (@mrsdog4real) on

 In addition to retweeting a ton of well-wishes from concerned fans, Chapman also pinned the video trailer for her new show, Dog & Beth: Fight of Their Lives, which will air on A&E in just two weeks.
-In the 40 second teaser trailer, Chapman and her husband, Duane “Dog” Chapman tearfully open up about Beth’s cancer.
+In the 40-second teaser trailer, Chapman and her husband, Duane “Dog” Chapman, tearfully open up about Beth’s cancer.
 At one point in the short clip, Dog asks Beth, “What’s going to happen if you leave us forever?”

 Clearly, the trailer tugged at the heartstrings of a ton of fans as it has already gained over 350 favorites, 57 retweets, and 48 comments.
 In the comments section of the tweet, many fans again shared well-wishes for the reality star while others expressed their excitement for the premiere of the new show.